|World Cup 2006|

 He was a highly regarded destroyer in his prime.
 He spent 13 years with AC Milan, forming a famous partnership with Andreas Pirlo.
 He also played for Rangers, Perugia and Sion.
 He won two Champions' League with the club.
 For the Azzurri, he earned 73 caps.
 He went to three World Cup Finals, winning the 2006 WC Finals.

 At the time of writing, he has played his entire career with Roma.
-De Rossi inherited the captaincy of Roma at the start of the 2017–18 season following the retirement of Francesco Totti.
-He was an important player for Italy since making his national debut in 2004.
-He went to every major international tournaments.
+De Rossi inherited the captaincy of Roma in 2017 following Francesco Totti's retirement.
+He went to every major international tournaments since 2004.
 He had 117 caps after his retirement from the national team in 2017.
 He was a member of the 2006 World Cup winning team.
 He was Italian Footballer of the Year in 2009.